(458) 592-9587 jenniesnotarynook@gmail.com

-Notary Public ~ General Notary ~ Estate Planning Document Signing
+Notary Public ~ Estate Planning Document Signing ~ I-9 Verification ~

-At Jennie's Notary Nook, you're not just getting a mobile notary--you're getting someone who values your time, your trust, and the responsibilty that comes with every signature.
+At Jennie's Notary Nook, you're not just getting a mobile notary.
+You're getting someone who values your time, your trust, and the responsibility that comes with every signature.

 I look forward to serving you.